jwarz/data-scientists-tools/intermediate_r/readme.md

 defined as five `Date` objects, `day1` to `day5`.
 A vector `pizza` containing these 5 `Date` objects has been pre-defined for you.

-**Instructions:**
+**Steps**

--   Calculate the number of days that passed between the last and the first day you ate pizza.
+1. Calculate the number of days that passed between the last and the first day you ate pizza.
 Print the result.
--   Use the function
+2. Use the function
     <a href="http://www.rdocumentation.org/packages/base/functions/diff" target="_blank" rel="noopener noreferrer">`diff()`</a>
     on `pizza` to calculate the differences between consecutive pizza days.
 Store the result in a new variable `day_diff`.
--   Calculate the average period between two consecutive pizza days.
+3. Calculate the average period between two consecutive pizza days.
     Print the result.

-**Solution:**

 ``` r
 # day1, day2, day3, day4 and day5 are already available in the workspace